davebryson/comfycouch/README.md

   end
 ```

-This quickly became harder than it needed to be, so I settled on the lazy approach:
+It sort of worked... but quickly became harder than it needed to be, so I settled on the lazy approach:

 ```
+  # Create a new, or open and existing DB
   {:ok, _} = Database.use_or_create("sampledb")

+  # Create a new document keywords work as well
   d0 = %{name: "dave", posts: [1,2,3]}
-  doc0 = d0 |> Document.save
+  d0 |> Document.save

 ```